indrekots/indrekots.github.io/_posts/articles/2016-10-12-practice-programming-with-code-katas.md

 ---
 layout: post
 title: "Practice programming with code katas"
 excerpt: Kata is an exercise where the novice repeatedly tries to emulate a master.
+In karate, these kata are a sequence of basic moves, strung together in a way that makes sense.
+PragDave proposes the idea of doing the same with programming.
 modified: 2016-10-12 14:05:22 +0200
 categories: articles
 tags: [kata, javascript, binary search, binary tree, algorithm, data structure]